There are two talent shortages defining enterprise technology hiring in 2026.

 DevSecOps in 2026 is not the easiest technical career to build.
 It requires genuine competency in two disciplines that most practitioners choose between.
 Communication skills is required to operate across the security-development boundary.
 It also requires continuous learning in a field where both the threat environment and the tooling are evolving at unusual speed.

-What it offers in return is a position at the intersection of the two biggest talent shortages in technology — where two markets are competing for one profile, where the work is genuinely consequential, and where the investment in building the capability compounds into one of the most durable career positions the technical hiring market currently has to offer.
+In return, it offers a position at the intersection of two major talent shortages in technology.
+Two markets compete for the same profile.
+The work is consequential, and the capability compounds over time.
+This creates one of the most durable career positions in today’s technical hiring market.